Our Board is made up of:

 With over 25 years’ experience of working in local government, Angela started her career in human resource management and has previously chaired the Society of Local Authority Chief Executives (SOLACE) in Scotland.
 More recently, as the organisations strategic lead for children and young people, Angela has also played an important role at a national level in a range of reforms including early learning and childcare and children’s mental health.

-Elizabeth has over 30 years of leadership experience in the public and third sectors in the areas of justice, marine management, culture and health.
+Elizabeth has over 30 years of leadership experience in the public and third sectors, in the areas of justice, marine management, culture and health.
 She has extensive board-level strategic, policy and governance experience, with particular expertise in championing equality and diversity; leading change; business resilience and risk management.
-She is currently Vice-Chair of Independent Living Fund Scotland and Chair of Drake Music Scotland.
-She is also a Trustee of the Scottish Association for Mental Health and works with three befriending charities.
+She is a non-executive director and the whistleblowing champion at both Public Health Scotland and the Scottish Ambulance Service.
+She is also Vice-Chair of Independent Living Fund Scotland, Chair of Drake Music Scotland and a Trustee of the Scottish Association for Mental Health.
 She believes passionately in organisational leadership which promotes excellence in service delivery through an open and supportive culture for all.

 Dr Anna Black